obra/Youtube2Webpage/README.md

 ## Using

-To use, simply run the Perl script with a name for the folder to create, and the video URL such as:
+To use, run the Perl script with a name for the folder to create, and the video URL.
+For example:

 ```./yt-to-webpage.pl project-name https://www.youtube.com/watch?v=jNQXAC9IVRw```